masterkillah2009/Tempo/README.md

 sudo apt install ffmpeg
 sudo apt pyaudioop-lts
 ```
-NOTICE: The latest versions of Python do not support pyaudioop so use pyaudioop-lts
+NOTICE: The latest versions of Python do not support pyaudioop so use audioop-lts

 **macOS**